freeletics/khonshu/navigator/README.md

 that was passed as the generic type parameter.
 The lambda function then gets an instance of that `NavRoute` and calls the `@Composable` function that should be shown.

-The other 2 functions to create destinations are `dialogDestination` and `bottomSheetDestination` to declare destinations that use a dialog or bottom sheet as a container instead of being shown full screen.
+The other 2 functions to create destinations are `dialogDestination` and `bottomSheetDestination` - they declare destinations that use a dialog or bottom sheet as a container instead of being shown full screen.

 These destinations can then be passed to a `NavHost` by putting them into a set: